LLNL/H5Z-ZFP/docs/installation.rst

 itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see `Namespaces in C <https://visitbugs.ornl.gov/projects/silo/wiki/Using_C_structs_as_a_kind_of_namespace_mechanism_to_reduce_global_symbol_bloat>`_.
-If you happen to examine the source code for H5Z-ZFP, you will see some logic there that is specific to using this plugin within Silo and dealing with this struct of function pointers wrapper.
+If you happen to examine the source code for H5Z-ZFP, you will see some logic there that is specific to using this plugin within Silo and dealing with ZFP as an embedded library using this struct of function pointers wrapper.
 Just ignore this.